lcampanella98/candidate-crush/README.md

 # candidate-crush
-crush candidates with vigor!

-This game uses libGDX.
+This game is built in libGDX.
-This branch Candidate Crush is still under development, but there is a working version in the master branch.

 Game Description: